 Typically, these frogs cost about $30 each, which is relatively cheap as far as pets go.
 It is essential to purchase these frogs from captive breeders only, as wild-caught frogs may carry diseases such as Chytrid fungus, which can be dangerous to people.
 Choose a reputable breeder that uses clean tanks for all their frogs to prevent diseases and sickly animals.

-Furthermore, frogs bred in captivity are often more robust animals than those caught from the wild.
+Furthermore, frogs bred in captivity are often more robust animals than those caught in the wild.
 They’re used to captive conditions and are generally more adaptable (though they are likely unable to survive in the wild).

 Avoid purchasing frogs that you have not seen in person unless a very reputable breeder is selling them.
-It is best to check on the condition and health of any frog before deciding to purchase it.
+It is best to check on the condition and health of any frog before deciding to purchase them.

 Typical Behavior & Temperament

 While the frogs won’t mind you handling them, this doesn’t necessarily mean that you should.
-They have very absorbent skin and will quickly absorb any chemicals on your hands.
+They have absorbent skin and will quickly absorb any chemicals on your hands.
 Therefore, you should be careful to ensure that your hands are clean.
-However, many cleaning products also contain harmful chemicals to frogs, so it is often best to avoid handling unless necessary.
+However, many cleaning products also contain harmful chemicals to frogs, so it is often best to avoid handling them unless necessary.
 Even the natural salts on human skin can be potentially harmful.